rear/rear.github.com/documentation/getting-started.md

 This quick start guide will show you how to run Relax-and-Recover from the git checkout and create a bootable USB backup.

 Start by cloning the Relax-and-Recover sources from GitHub:

+Avoid that a non-root user controls what ReaR does (ReaR must run as root):
+You should run "git clone" as root to ensure that ReaR's files (bash scripts) in your local git clone directory are only under root's control (i.e. with file owner root and without write permissions for a non-root user) to avoid crossing a privilege boundary when running ReaR from 'root' who runs ReaR to a non-root user who controls ReaR which would happen when ReaR's files were downloaded as a non-root user.

     git clone https://github.com/rear/rear.git